-- 1 From a chart, select Info > Waypoints > New Waypoint. - 2 Select an option: - To create the waypoint by entering position coordinates, select Enter Coordinates, and enter the coordinates. - · To create the waypoint using a chart, select Use Chart, select the location, and select Create Waypoint. - To create the waypoint using a range (distance) and bearing, select Enter Range/Bearing, and enter the information.
+- 1 From a chart, select Info > User Data > Waypoints > New Waypoint. - 2 Select an option: - To create the waypoint by entering position coordinates, select Enter Coordinates, and enter the coordinates. - To create the waypoint using a chart, select Use Chart, select the location, and select Select. - To create the waypoint using a range (distance) and bearing, select Enter Range/Bearing, and enter the information.

-Marking a Man Overboard or Other SOS Location
+Marking a Man Overboard (MOB) Location